A real estate transaction is comprised of numerous parties and an escrow company is one of them.

 An escrow company is a neutral third party in a real estate transaction whose primary role is to protect the interests of all parties involved.
 They’re responsible for making sure the transaction is not final until all terms and conditions in the purchase contract have been met.
 At a high level, they’re responsible for three things:

-- Handling the money between the buyer and seller
+- Handling the funds between the buyer and seller

 - Making sure that the buyer doesn’t receive the deed to the property until the conditions in the purchase contract are met

-- Ensuring the seller doesn’t receive any funds until those same conditions are met and the sale is complete
+- Ensuring the seller doesn’t receive any funds until those same conditions are met and the transaction is closed

 What is an escrow officer?

 An escrow officer, also known as an escrow agent, is a representative at the escrow company who is assigned to the transaction.

 Their role is to only provide escrow services, while not giving any kind of advice to either party.
 They can objectively discuss the instructions for the closing to take place, but they must remain completely neutral.
 It’s the escrow officer’s job to make sure all of the T’s are crossed and all of the I’s are dotted.

 Is an escrow company the same as a title company?